Low MOQ Suppliers for Small eCommerce Businesses

 4. Printful and Printify

-Print-on-demand platforms like Printful and Printify allow you to sell custom products with no upfront inventory.
+Print-on-demand platforms like Printful and Printify allow you to sell custom products with no upfront inventory — effectively an MOQ of one.

 5. Spocket

 Spocket connects you with dropshipping suppliers from the US and EU.
-Many have MOQs of just 1 item.
+Many have MOQs of just 1 item, making it ideal for small-batch selling.

 Tips for Working with Low MOQ Suppliers